projetmooc/edx-platform/docs/en_us/course_authors/source/advanced_problems.rst

    - webGLDemo.css
    - three.min.js

-You'll create the first three files using the code in :ref:`Appendix F`.
-The three.min.js file is a library file that you'll download.
+To download these files in a .zip archive, go to http://files.edx.org/JSInput.zip.

+..note:: If you need to bypass the SOP, you'll also need the **jschannel.js** file, and your webGLDemo.html file will be slightly different.
+To download all these files in a .zip archive, go to http://files.edx.org/JSInput_BypassSOP.zip.

 #.
-Go to :ref:`Appendix F` and use the code samples to create the following files.

-   - webGLDemo.html
-   - webGLDemo.js
-   - webGLDemo.css
+Download and unpackage the files in either the JSInput.zip file or the JSInput_BypassSOP.zip file.
 #.
-Download the **three.min.js** file.
-To do this, go to the `three.js home page <http://threejs.org>`_,
-   and then click **Download** in the left pane.
-After the .zip file has finished downloading, open the .zip file, and then open the **build** folder to access the three.min.js file.

-    **Note** If you need to bypass the SOP, you'll also need the **jschannel.js** file.
-To do this, go to the `jschannel.js <https://github.com/mozilla/jschannel/blob/master/src/jschannel.js>`_
-    page, copy the code for the file into a text editor, and then save the file as jschannel.js.

-#.
-On the **Files & Uploads** page, upload all the files you just created or downloaded.
+On the **Files & Uploads** page, upload all the files from the .zip file.
 #.
 Create a new custom JavaScript display and grading problem component.
 #.
 On the **Settings** tab, set **Maximum Attempts** to a number larger than
    zero.